dromara/website/docs/en-us/soul/plugin-sign_en.md

 * Selectors and rules, please refer to: [selector](selector_en.md)。

-  * Only those matched requests will be authenticated by signature.
+  * Only those matched requests can be authenticated by signature.

 ## Add AK/SK